 Traditional Note Taking

-Traditionally, most students use lined notebooks and thus take linear notes, that is, notes that start in the upper left corner of the page and then go from left to right, from top to bottom, until the page is full.
-The same goes for students working on laptops – instead of paper notebooks they simply use text processing software such as Microsoft Word or Google Docs.
+Most students use lined notebooks and thus take linear notes.
+These linear notes start in the upper left corner of the page and then go from left to right, from top to bottom, until the page is full.
+The same goes for students working on laptops — instead of paper notebooks they simply use text processing software such as Microsoft Word or Google Docs.

-Just because a huge number of students do this doesn’t mean it’s actually a good method.
+Just because a huge number of students use this method doesn’t mean that it’s actually effective.
 In fact, research has shown that study methods most favored by students are usually the least effective.
 But what’s wrong with good old linear notes?
 Below you’ll find just a few of the reasons why linear notes are not ideal for studying:

 - Linear notes can be extremely monotonous, which makes them harder to memorize.

 - Traditional note taking often feels laborious for students because it bores them mentally while it exhausts them physically.
 (Just try writing for two hours straight and then see how your writing hand feels!)